Accounting Glossary

 Interest Expense

-The cost incurred by a business for borrowing money, such as loans or bonds, recorded as an expense in the income statement.
+The cost incurred by a business for borrowing money, such as loans or bonds, is recorded as an expense in the income statement.

 Internal Audit

-An independent review conducted within an organization to assess the accuracy of financial records and compliance with policies.
+An independent review is conducted within an organization to assess the accuracy of financial records and compliance with policies.

 Journal